Skip to main content

 Although Evo comes with quite a few "batteries" that you don't need to manually distribute, the builtin APIs don't cover every use case.

 Complex programs often require the help of advanced libraries, which are usually bundled alongside the app (as DLL or shared object files).
 While LuaJIT can easily access these, you will still need to include them.
-If creating a standalone executable, you'd then have to extract all the needed libraries at runtime before you can dynamically load them.
+Scripts inside a standalone executable still need to load libraries at runtime.
 This is what other interpreted languages do, as well.

 Licensing Issues